Sahel: Navigating Germany's development cooperation – DW – 06/27/2024

 Building bridges: Grassroots Berlin-Sahel collaboration

 All partners of the German network Focus Sahel agree that it is now more important than ever to listen to each other and take each other's needs seriously.
-Marcel Maiga from the organization's steering committee concurs.
+Maiga, from the organization's steering committee, concurs.

 "At the grassroots level, different conclusions are reached," said Maiga.
 "There are sometimes different views.
 That is quite normal."